 - Recommendation 1: There is, subject to certain prerequisites outlined below, potential for an HTAP to add value to shared objectives and improved outcomes in the Highlands & Islands, so it is recommended that HITRANS leads the exploration of the opportunity in more detail in conjunction with potential partners; - Recommendation 2: As both ZetTrans and NHS Shetland are interested and there are many common issues, there is merit in expanding the scope of a Highlands & Islands HTAP to cover Shetland; - Recommendation 3: An HTAP should take improving access to healthcare as its dominant theme, but this should take a broad-ranging view of the topic, covering access to primary, secondary and tertiary care, a full range of transport modes, and all communities across the region before determining priorities for action.
-It should then initially focus efforts on a realising an achievable number of specific interventions, rather than seeking to address all identified problems from the outset; - Recommendation 4: It is also worth considering whether an HTAP could add value to efforts to promote active travel and to reduce the requirements for NHS staff travel; - Recommendation 5: It is unlikely that an HTAP would add value to efforts to reduce the adverse impacts of transport on public health, so this should not be expected to be a core topic; - Recommendation 6: Work to collate a stronger evidence base of the outcome problems relating to access to healthcare in the region and their root causes should be a key priority action of any HTAP; - Recommendation 7: As it may be difficult to secure commitment to the HTAP from all potential regional partners (all Local Authorities, NHS Boards and others) in the short term, an HTAP could be developed initially just for those parts of the region where there is partner interest.
-However, it should be progressed only in geographic areas in which there is commitment from both the NHS and Local Authority (e.g. The Highland Council and NHS Highland, CnES and NHSWI).
+It should then initially focus efforts on a realising an achievable number of specific interventions, rather than seeking to address all identified problems from the outset; - Recommendation 4: It is also worth considering whether an HTAP could add value to efforts to promote active travel and to reduce the requirements for NHS staff travel; - Recommendation 5: It is unlikely that an HTAP would add value to efforts to reduce the adverse impacts of transport on public health, so this should not be expected to be a core topic; - Recommendation 6: Work to collate a stronger evidence base of the outcome problems relating to access to healthcare in the region and their root causes should be a key priority action of any HTAP, working with the Scottish Government as they deliver Commitment 7 made in their Transport to Health Delivery Plan2;

+Recommendation 7: As it may be difficult to secure commitment to the HTAP from all potential regional partners (all Local Authorities, NHS Boards and others) in the short term, an HTAP could be developed initially just for those parts of the region where there is partner interest.
+However, it should be progressed only in geographic areas in which there is commitment from both the NHS and Local Authority (e.g. The Highland Council and NHS Highland, CnES and NHSWI), and it would be a further benefit to have formal approval from relevant Health & Social Care Partnerships.